onivim/libvim/README.md

 ## What is `libvim`?

-`libvim` is a minimal C-based abstraction of Vim modal editing (it is an unofficial fork).
-It does not include any user interface, and is primarily responsible for acting as a fast buffer manipulation engine.
+`libvim` is a fork of [Vim](https://github.com/vim/vim), with the goal of providing a [minimal C-based API](https://github.com/onivim/libvim/blob/master/src/libvim.h), modelling Vim modal editing.
+It does not include any user interface at all (not even a terminal UI), and is primarily responsible for acting as a fast buffer manipulation engine, faithful to Vim keystrokes.
+It's still a work-in-progress and there is lots of work left to stabilize.

+If you're looking for a terminal Vim, check out [neovim](https://github.com/neovim/neovim), or a GUI Vim, check out [Onivim 2](https://v2.onivim.io).

 ## Why?

-`libvim` is an experiment primarily used for [Onivim 2](https://v2.onivim.io).
+`libvim` is primarily intended for [Onivim 2](https://v2.onivim.io).
 After implementing several iterations of 'UI Vims' between v1, v2, and other projects, the abstraction I wished to have was a sort of a pure functional Vim, completely decoupled from terminal UI - where 'vim' is a function of `(editor state, input) => (new editor state)`.
+As Onivim 2 completely handles the rendering layer, this Vim-modelled-as-a-pure-function could focus on just buffer manipulation.

 To that end, `libvim` exposes a simple C API for working with Vim, and supports listening to buffer changes, messages, etc.